fernandomosquera/Moola---Multicore-Cache-Simulator/README.md

 1) The original moola is inside the **moola_src** folder.
 To compile it, you have to run Makefile

 2) The modified version of moola is inside the **modified_moola_src** folder.
 This version add the information leakage and new mapping set schemes.
 To compile it, run Makefile

+# List of Schemes in modified moola

+This is the final list of schemes for moola mod

+0 --> Standard Module
+1 --> Rotate by 3
+2 --> XOR
+3 --> Rotate right by 1 and XOR
+4 --> Square TAG
+5 --> Odd multiplier by 7
+6 --> Intel slide Cache
+7 --> DES (Similar to CAESAR)
+8 --> CAESAR